Linear stability analysis on the onset of viscous fingering due to a non monotonic viscosity profile for immiscible fluids: Conclusions

 \section{Conclusions}

-The onset condition of viscous fingering for a fluid displacing a less viscous one in a Hele-Shaw cell has been studied in the presence of a non monotonic viscosity profile in the direction of motion.
+The onset condition of viscous fingering for a fluid displacing a more viscous one in a Hele-Shaw cell undergoing time-dependent injection in a homogeneous medium has been studied in the presence of a non monotonic viscosity profile in the direction of motion.
 For wave numbers above a critical one, perturbations at both sides of the interface spread in the same direction, destabilizing the interface.
-The spreading velocity is modulated by the term $\exp{(\omega t)}$ that attenuates the fingering in the direction of motion.
-This attenuation is larger when the viscosity profile has a maximum on the interface.
+The spreading velocity is modulated by the term $\exp{(\omega t)}$ that broads the fingering in the direction of motion.
+The growth instability rate is smaller when the viscosity profile has a positive slope on the interface, Eq.~(\ref{eq:omega}).
+Periodic forcing enhances formation of a single finger displacing the more viscous fluid, while the presence of an intermediate layer with a positive viscous gradient stabilizes the interface preventing breakage.

-Our results are in agreement with theoretical calculations and experiments on miscible fluids with a reactive interface, but contrary to them, no chemical reactions are needed to account for the onset of viscous fingering under stable conditions.
-Recently, experiments by A. de Wit group \cite{Haudin16} have shown that the mixing length of this fingering zone was found to be smaller than for the unstable case (also analyzed simultaneously in their experiments).
-Similarly, for non-reactive viscous fingerings that develop between three finite slices \cite{Mishra08}, the extent of the fingers is also reduced under stable conditions.
-In our opinion, the observed mixing length reduction corresponds to the case solved here where the negative growth rate $\omega$ attenuates the perturbation growth.
+For a critical value of the injection period the interface between both fluids grows significantly if compared to other examined periods.
+This critical value of the period is suspected to be associated with a resonance-like dynamics between the external injection forcing and the characteristic time scale of the flow (ratio of the surface tension and the viscous (pressure drop) forces).
+The effect of a viscous linear gradient at the interface was studied numerically and the results qualitatively coincide with those obtained from the linear stability theory.

-Our results open new possibilities for experiments on viscous fingering under stable conditions in the presence of a non-monotonic viscosity profile for immiscible fluids.
+These results open new possibilities for experiments on viscous fingering under periodic forcing in the presence of a non-monotonic viscosity profile for immiscible fluids.
+Another perspective of this work is to perform new numerical simulations of the observed plumes to understand the mechanism that eventually may lead to the interface breaks up.